Hans Jakob Christoffel von Grimmelshausen

 Hans Jakob Christoffel von Grimmelshausen (1621/22 – 17 August 1676) was a German author.
-He is best known for his 1669 picaresque novel Simplicius Simplicissimus (Der abenteuerliche Simplicissimus) and the accompanying Simplician Scriptures series.
+He is best known for his 1669 picaresque novel Simplicius Simplicissimus (Der abenteuerliche Simplicissimus) and the accompanying Simplician Cycle series, including The Life of Courage.

 Early life

 Grimmelshausen was born at Gelnhausen.
 At the age of ten, he was kidnapped by Hessian soldiers, and in their midst experienced military life in the Thirty Years' War.
 In 1639, he became a regular soldier in the Imperial Army.
 At the latest, in the year 1644 he worked as a writer in a regiment's chancellery—from that year on documents by Hans Jakob Christoffel exist.
 At the close of the war, Grimmelshausen entered the service of Franz Egon von Fürstenberg, Catholic bishop of Strasbourg.
 Subsequent to the peace, Grimmelshausen converted to Catholicism, although certain accounts indicate that his conversion occurred in the late 1630s.
 In 1665, he was made magistrate (Schultheiß) at Renchen in Baden.
 On obtaining this appointment, he devoted himself to literary pursuits.